TheLongSentance/chatbot_conversation/README.md

     - Example: "You are {bot_name}. " becomes "You are RogerFan. " for the RogerFan bot
     - Supports template variable `{max_tokens}` which gets replaced with the setting of max_tokens passed to the model api
     - Example: "Keep responses under {max_tokens} tokens. " becomes "Keep responses under 400 tokens. " for a max_tokens parameter set to 400.
+  - Supports private content functionality using 'PR1V4T3: ' keyword:
+    - Bots can store private thoughts/strategy by adding 'PR1V4T3: ' followed by content
+    - Private content is only visible to the bot that created it
+    - Useful for games and maintaining consistent bot behavior across rounds
+    - Example: "My public response...
+PR1V4T3: Remember I chose elephant as my secret animal"
+    - Bots need to be prompted to be aware of this functionality (see 20questions.config.json for example)
 - `moderator_message_opt`: Optional Array of moderator comments to guide the conversation, such as bringing it to a close.
   - `round_number`: The round number to which the moderator comment should be applied at the start of the round.
   - `content`: The moderator comment.